TheGoodlike13/liberty_or_death/README.md

 I can't seem to find any resources online that would help.
 The impression I get is that far from being anywhere near done, we need to setup a bunch of framework shenanigans.
 It might be time to shelve Kerberos progress for now and proceed onto Active Directory/LDAP.

+The network on my PC continues to deteriorate.
+Long loading times.
+Multiple DHCP problems.
+Just a random network death.
+But!
+I did get a message from my network provider that they will be doing some maintenance!
+So who knows.
+Maybe there's still some hope.
+Remind me to reset my hardware come tomorrow morning.

+[#holy_trinity](#holy_trinity) tells us all about Active Directory.
+The first thing that immediately pops out is the extreme focus on Windows.
+That's strange.
+After all, when I was installing Ubuntu it offered to install something or other called "Active Directory".
+If it was something exclusively related to Windows, surely that would not be possible.
+Surely the installation would just offer me some other equally bizarrely named linux alternative.
+Is this a case for the Mobius chair to explain how there are actually two active directories all along?

+At least we can see the familiar faces like LDAP and Kerberos mentioned here.
+Although I'm not very happy when it says "Microsoft's version of Kerberos".
+I'd be pretty mad if my linux setup was all a wild goose chase.